studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 “Is that so,” whispered the jay.
 “Is that what you think?”

 “Of course not,” said Ella.
-“I mean--yes, but I didn’t mean to offend you.”
+“I mean—yes, but I didn’t mean to offend you.”

 The jay who stood before her was blue, but he was definitely not altogether blue.
 He had all his white, black and gray plumage, but he had lost a large number of blue feathers from various places on his body.
 His crest stuck out in scraggly points, and his tail hung limp and tattered.
 A strange bald patch dotted his back.